-Key audit matters 2021 Investment ownership and ✓ valuation Ownership and recoverability of ✓ loans receivable 2020 ~ ~ Materiality £473,000 (2020:£209,800) bas total assets ed on 1.75% (2020: 1.75%) of
+Key audit matters Investment ownership and valuation Ownership and recoverability of loans receivable 2020 Materiality £473,000 (2020:£209, total assets ,800) based on 1.75% (2020: 1.75%) of

 An overview of the scope of our audit

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the Company's system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the Directors that may have represented a risk of material misstatement.